pnp/powershell/documentation/Set-PnPSiteClassification.md

 Set-PnPSiteClassification -Identity "LBI"
 ```

-Sets the "LBI" site classification on the current site
+Sets the "LBI" site classification on the current site.

 ## PARAMETERS